firelit/firelit-library/README.md

 Auto-Loader Example
 -------------------

 The beauty of the auto-loader is that it will only load & parse PHP files that it needs.
 To use it, however, you must define an autoloader function.
-[Composer](http://getcomposer.org/) normally handels this, but if you are using this library without composer here is an exmaple autoloader that could be used, created by the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) Framework Interop Group:
+[Composer](http://getcomposer.org/) normally handles this, but if you are using this library without composer here is an exmaple autoloader that could be used, created by the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) Framework Interop Group:

 ```php
 <?php